-Helping Patients Get Out of Pain Fast
+Getting You Out of Pain Fast

 How to Handle Common Dental Emergencies

 When faced with a dental emergency, you’re typically looking at two different scenarios: long-term infections or sudden physical accidents.
 Thankfully, Dr. Dhaliwal can assist patients suffering from both.
-It’s important to remember to call our office as soon as possible to schedule an appointment.
+It’s important to remember to call our dental office as soon as possible to schedule an appointment.
 If we are unable to get you in immediately, we will walk you through the steps you can take at home until we can get you in to see the dentist.

 How to Prevent Dental Emergencies

-It’s unrealistic to think all accidents are unavoidable.
+It’s unrealistic to think all accidents are avoidable.
 You can only proceed with caution to a point, but otherwise, it’s just the luck of the draw.
 However, there are some things you can do to lessen your chances of experiencing a dental emergency, including:

 - Wearing a mouth guard while playing sports

 - Brushing and flossing your teeth at home to keep your pearly whites and soft tissues healthy and strong

 - Wearing a night guard while you sleep if you are prone to teeth grinding or TMJ